facephi/sdk-mobile-documentation/capacitor_versioned_docs/version-2.0.X/Mobile_SDK.md

 For the iOS version, when adding our plugin to the final application, the following points must be previously taken into account:

--   ***Disable the BITCODE:*** If the application that is going to integrate the plugin has the BITCODE enabled, it will produce a compilation error.
-To prevent this from happening, **the BITCODE must be disabled**.
-    Within the XCODE simply accessing *Build from Settings*, in the *Build Options* section, you must indicate the *Enable Bitcode* parameter as **No**.

 -   ***Add camera permissions:*** To use the component, you need to enable the camera permission in the application's ***info.plist*** file (included within the project in the ***ios*** folder).
 You will need